 Airbnb is a service that provides ways for people to rent out rooms or houses (etc.) to travelers in cities where they live.
 You can make money by renting out extra space in your home while you’re away on vacation.
 It’s sort of like the sharing economy idea.

-It’s recently become more profitable than ever before, and it’s not just for the elite market that had extra rooms in their homes.
+It’s recently become more profitable than ever before, and it’s not just for the elite market that had extra rooms in their Cupertino apartments for rent.
 It’s really easy to get started, and we’re going to share some tips on making money with Airbnb.

 There are complete courses dedicated to the AirBnB business if you are interested.
 Here’s a review of Jorge Contreras Airbnb course if you want to give it a try.